silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

 layout: post
 ---

-Below is my code for each of the four data structures exercises
+##Below is my code for each of the four data structures exercises

-#Exercise 1
+###Exercise 1

 *Write a program that reads a file, breaks each line into words, strips whitespace and punctuation from the words, and converts them to lowercase.*
-This one wasn't too hard.
+This one wasn't too bad.
 The main thing I had a bit of difficulty figuring out was how to strip punctuation from the string.
 After a bit of googling, I came across a [stackoverflow question](http://stackoverflow.com/questions/265960/best-way-to-strip-punctuation-from-a-string-in-python) that addressed this issue

 ```
 #!/usr/bin/python